Himanshu-Parangat/machine-learning-assignment/README.md

 ```

 ## Instructions for Running the Project
-note: If you are a windows user, runthis on powershell
+note: If you are a windows user, run this on powershell
 you can open it by hiting win+r & typeing "powershell" enter